json-api/json-api/ext/atomic/index.md

   4.1](https://tools.ietf.org/html/rfc3986#section-4.1)] that identifies the target of the operation.

+Some specific types of operations require inclusion of `ref` or `href`, as described below.

 An operation object **MAY** also contain any of the following members:

 - `data`: the operation's "primary data".